dynovaio/lark-parser-vscode/README.md

 -   **Python 3.9+**: Required for the language server

 The extension automatically uses its bundled dependencies and doesn't require Poetry or a virtual environment setup.
 For development, Poetry is recommended but not required for end users.

+Note: The extension can either use the bundled Python environment shipped with the extension or a user-specified Python interpreter (see Configuration).
+A new command is available to remove the bundled environment if you need a clean re-installation.

 ## Configuration